Welcome to today's edition of the Rush 24-7 podcast.

 Regardless, no matter where you look in the Republican establishment media today, there is a looks to be a coordinated attack on Mr. Newt.

-I'm not going to mention any names, because you know when I do that, all I do is elevate these people.
+I'm not going to mention any names because, you know, when I do that, all I do is elevate these people.

-I don't it it's it's the names don't matter here.
+The names don't matter here.

-It's uh, you know, I've never shared this phone.
+It's, you know, I've never shared this.

 It brings limitations with it.

-Um, by definition, anybody I talk about smaller than I am.
+By definition, anybody I talk about smaller than I am.

-And call attention to what really is not noticed by a whole lot of people.
+So when I talk about them, I elevate them and call attention to what really is not noticed by a whole lot of people.

-Do you understand what I'm saying, Snerdly?
+Do you understand what I'm saying, Snerdley?

 I remember with the first five years of this program, I don't care what it was.

-I would unless, you know, some little newspaper in Oshkosh ripped me.
+Unless, you know, some little newspaper in Oshkosh ripped me.

-I mean, I wouldn't talk about that, but I mean, for the most part, I could talk about pretty much anything and not worry about giving it a wider birth than it already had.
+But I mean, for the most part, I could talk about pretty much anything and not worry about giving it a wider berth than it already had.

 Why should I give them a bigger audience than they can attract on their own, for example?